CMPSC403-AlleghenyCollege-Fall2021/community_guidelines/README.md

 ### Interactions in class

 TODO
+ask questions

 ### Interactions during the lab

 TODO
+Communicate ideas and work together in person or on discord

 ### Interactions on Discord

 TODO
+create channels for labs and communicate and use as a tool for group work and help

 ### Interactions on GitHub